Call Us TODAY on 020 3588 4240

 1. Serve the Eviction Notice to the Tenant(s)

 The final step is to serve your renter with the Eviction Notice.
 Eviction notices can normally be posted on the property (usually near the front door) or delivered directly to any adult tenant living on the property who is mentioned on the lease.
-However, depending on the location of the rental property, you may need to serve the notice in a particular manner.
+However, depending on the location of the rental property, you may need to serve the eviction letter or notice to tenants in a particular manner.
 Obtaining a court order or having local law enforcement post the notice, for example.

 What is Eviction Letter?